BGI-Qingdao/MetaTrass/README.md

 		|1011|2149385|
 		|1013|2260187|

-      * Please note that the genome size table file without any header line. :warning: :warning: :warning:
+      * Please note that the genome size table file has no header line. :warning: :warning: :warning:
-      * Please refering the tables in MetaTrass/Config/all_single_species_genome_size.uhgg.txt.
+      * Please refer to the tables in MetaTrass/Config/all_single_species_genome_size.uhgg.txt.
-      * You can use the script (MetaTrass/tool/ref_genome_size.py) to get all species genome size information and generate the above mentioned table.
+      * You can use the script (MetaTrass/tool/ref_genome_size.py) to get all species genome size information and generate the above table.

         	python3 /path/to/MetaTrass/tool/ref_genome_size.py -refdir /path/to/single-genome-fa/

-Usages 0.2: Assembly all species.
+Usages 0.2: Assemble all species.
 ---
 We provide flexible commands and detailed usage for users.
 Usages: